Aggressive action necessary to counter the 'unprecedented threat' of coronavirus, CDC says

 An "explosive" outbreak in China

 While cases of the new coronavirus have been diagnosed in at least two dozen countries, including 11 cases in the U.S., by far, China has the greatest number of cases worldwide.
-As of Monday afternoon, Chinese health officials had reported more than 17,000 patients and 425 deaths.
+As of Tuesday morning local time, Chinese health officials had reported more than 20,000 confirmed cases and 425 deaths.

 The CDC called the outbreak in China "explosive" and "unprecedented."